twofold-rsc/twofold/sites/website/app/pages/(main)/docs/reference/not-found.md

 }
 ```

-The not found page always renders within the root layout.
-It is a page component that receives the same props as normal [Pages](http://localhost:3000/docs/guides/pages#additional-props).
+The not found page must be a client component.

-## Client components

-Client components cannot render the not found page.